puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 Puppet has two main ways to declare classes: include-like and resource-like.

 > **Note:** These two behaviors **should not be mixed** for a given class.
-Puppet's behavior when declaring or assigning a class with both styles is undefined, and will sometimes work and sometimes cause compilation failures.
+Puppet's behavior when declaring or assigning a class with both styles is undefined; sometimes it will work, and sometimes it will cause compilation failures.

 #### Include-Like Behavior